Projects

 # Git Integration

-cnvrg has native integration with Git.
-Leveraging this feature allows you to use an external Git repository to track your code and files while using cnvrg to track your data science resources such as models and experiments.
+AI Studio has native integration with Git.
+Leveraging this feature allows you to use an external Git repository to track your code and files, while using AI Studio to track your data science resources, such as models and Experiments.

-When integrating a cnvrg project with Git, cnvrg automatically clones your Git project before starting your job.
-You can specify a branch and commit when starting a workspace, experiment, flow task, or endpoint.
-Any artifacts and assets that are created during the job (like models, datasets, and plots) are stored using cnvrg's file system and are associated with the job for future reference.
+When integrating a AI Studio Project with Git, AI Studio automatically clones your Git project before starting your job.
+You can specify a branch and commit when starting a Workspace, Experiment, Flow task, or Endpoint.
+Any artifacts and assets that are created during the job (like models, datasets, and plots) are stored using AI Studio's file system and are associated with the job for future reference.

-# Linking your Git repo with a cnvrg project
+# Linking your Git repo with a AI Studio Project

-Go to your project Settings tab and click the Git Integration tab.
-Here, set the Git Repo and the Git Branch.
-Specify whether the repo is private.
+Go to your Project Settings tab and click the Git Integration tab.
+Here, set the Git Repository Url and the Git Branch.
+Specify whether the repo is Public.

-There are two ways to authenticate cnvrg with Git for your private repositories:
+There are two ways to authenticate AI Studio with Git for your Private repositories:

 TIP